The Differences Between #nil?, #empty?, #blank?, and #present?

 How the #present?
 Method Works

-The present? method is the opposite of the blank? method.
+method.
 It checks to see if there are any values in the given object.

-Whitespace is considered the same as an empty just like the blank? method too.
+Whitespace is considered the same as an empty just like the blank?

-Also, any number is considered present and booleans are present if they evaluate to true.
+Also, any number is considered present and booleans are present if they evaluate to true

 [].present? # => false